-The Mi A3 was launched last and has received quick due support from the custom development community in a short period of time.
-A major reason for that is that the phone runs near-stock Android OS since it is a part of Google’s Android One program.
+Since its launch in 2019, the Mi A3 received support from the custom development community in no time.
+A major reason for that was the fact that the phone runs near-stock Android OS being a part of Google’s Android One program.
 This makes a lot of things easier at the developers’ end to set things in motion when it comes to custom development.

 You can now easily root your Xiaomi Mi A3 using Magisk.
 You will not only be able to use root applications, but you can also use Magisk to apply modifications to the phone’s software systemless-ly, hide root access from individual apps, pass SafetyNet checks (well, not after Google’s new hardware-backed attestation), and much more.